British F1 Grand Prix

 Government: Constitutional monarchy.

-Language: English.
-Welsh is spoken in parts of Wales, and Gaelic in parts of Scotland.
+Language: The main language is English, but Welsh is spoken in parts of Wales, and Gaelic in parts of Scotland.
 The many ethnic minorities within the UK also speak their own languages (eg Cantonese, Greek, Hindi, Mandarin, Turkish, Urdu, etc).

 Religion: Predominantly Christian (Church of England, Roman Catholic, Presbyterian, Methodist), sizeable Muslim, Sikh, Jewish and Hindu minorities.
 Around 15% of the population have no religion.